Family Carers Support During Coronavirus

 We advise all carers to think about creating an emergency plan that sets out what will happen to the person you care for in case you are suddenly not able to care for those you look after at any point in the future.

 If you would like support creating a plan, Southend Carers can support adult carers who are caring for someone over the age of 18, to develop an emergency plan to help you plan for the unexpected so their loved one is cared if they are suddenly unable to provide care and support.
-Please visit Southend Carers website for more information or contact Southend Carers directly either by email or call 01702 393933 and leave a message and they will call you back.
+Please visit Southend Carers website for more information or contact Southend Carers directly either by email or call 01702 393933.

 Carers Emergency Plan Services (CERS) is available to provide support for the cared for by a trained member of staff if the carer is suddenly unable to continue providing care because of illness or other emergency.
-You can register for this service by contacting Southend Carers either by email or call 01702 393933 and leave a message and they will call you back.
+You can register for this service by contacting Southend Carers either by email or call 01702 393933.
 This service is available for all adult carers caring for someone over the age of 18.

 Online Guidance and Advice For Carers